Esri/arcgis-maps-sdk-java-samples/kml/display-kml-network-links/README.md

 ## How to use the sample

 The sample will load the KML file automatically.
+A network message will be displayed when the dataset is loaded.
 The data shown should refresh automatically every few seconds.
 Pan and zoom to explore the map.

 ## How it works